radiantlogic-v8/documentation-new/documentation/global-sync-guide/introduction.md

 description: Global Sync module introduction
 ---

-# Global Sync module introduction
+# Global Sync Introduction

-The RadiantOne Global Sync module is an advanced set of tools for synchronization and identity management.
+Global Synchronization is an advanced set of tools for synchronization and identity management.
 This module allows you to synchronize objects distributed across disparate data sources (directories, databases or applications): a change in an object in one source, at the attribute level, or for the whole object can be reflected into many other connected objects.
 Using a publisher/subscriber approach, any object can publish events (creation, deletion or modification for the whole object, or any attributes of this object) and propagate them to subscriber objects.
 User-defined attribute mappings and transformations can be applied during synchronization.

-This guide introduces the Global Sync module and configuration details.
-For details on deploying the RadiantOne Platform please see the RadiantOne Deployment and Tuning Guide.

 ## Architecture